fifa-livingroom-project-page

 The UN Committee on the Rights of the Child’s General comment No. 25 was adopted in 2021 and the DFC are completing systematic tracking of the comment's impact.

 This will provide valuable insight into the enablers and barriers of implementing such a comment, and how legislation effects the rights of children.
+Access the project page.

 Project lead: Kim R. Sylwander